 These are broadly similar to the SATs, with English, Mathematics, Reading and Writing components (again, the writing component is optional).
 Where the ACTs differ is they also offer a Science component.
 The ACTs are divided into four sections and a student’s total score is calculated using their average score from these four sections.

-Note: In 2018, many highly ranked US universities announced they were dropping the SAT/ACT essay component, so if your students are applying in 2019 and after, check to see if they still need to do this part of the test!
+Note: In 2018, many highly ranked US universities announced they were dropping the SAT/ACT essay component, so students should check to see if they still need to do this part of the test!

-The application process for studying at a university in the USA can be an extremely complex one.
-For students, there are a lot of academic milestones to pass, and application essays to write.
-For teachers and counselors, the process of co-ordinating their students’ applications means a lot of documents to collate, and a lot of admin to do.
+The application process for studying at a university in the USA can be extremely complex.
+For students, there are a lot of academic milestones to pass and application essays to write.
+For teachers and counsellors, the process of coordinating their students’ applications means a lot of documents to collate and a lot of admin to do.